 Mod.Strøm – an arts and culture project

-Mod.Strøm Festival 8-17 September invites kids, teens and adults to experience a wide array of cultural sights and events; from fire-breathing dragons along the Assensbanen draisine railbike tracks, through a musical narrative devoted to shoes at the converted Polymeren shoe factory, to a musical drama installation featuring new-age circus, audio imagery and Russian choral music at Hesbjerg Castle.
-So far, 33 projects have been selected to form the arts and cultural backbone of the festival, which aims to promote the creative potential of Funen and adjacent islands, and to spur debate on the region’s cultural and cultural heritage assets and values.
-Nineteen of the 33 projects will be curated at venues identified by citizens as forgotten or in disuse but full of potential, while the remaining 14 projects are pop-up projects, scattered across the nine Funen municipalities participating in the festival.
+Mod.Strøm Festival 8-17 September invited kids, teens and adults to experience a wide array of cultural sights and events; from fire-breathing dragons along the Assensbanen draisine railbike tracks, through a musical narrative devoted to shoes at the converted Polymeren shoe factory, to a musical drama installation featuring new-age circus, audio imagery and Russian choral music at Hesbjerg Castle.
+33 projects was selected to form the arts and cultural backbone of the festival, which aimed to promote the creative potential of Funen and adjacent islands, and to spur debate on the region’s cultural and cultural heritage assets and values.
+Nineteen of the 33 projects were curated at venues identified by citizens as forgotten or in disuse but full of potential, while the remaining 14 projects were pop-up projects, scattered across the nine Funen municipalities participating in the festival.
 Common to the 33 arts & culture projects is their aspirational audience outreach, and not least their artistic diversity.

 Lene Høsthaab, chair of the intermunicipal organising body, Kulturregion Fyn, is confident of the high potential of the Mod.Strøm festival: